 The Circadian cycle

 Every living organism follows a schedule for the 24 hours cycle.
-Rooster knows when to announce the morning, tigers know when to go for hunting, birds have a fixed time for food search, and so on.
+Rooster knows when to announce the morning, tigers know when to go hunting, birds have a fixed time for food search, and so on.
 How do they know what time of the day is it exactly?

 Well, it’s all about the intensity of light at that moment.
 The alternation of night and day isn’t that simple after all.
 It’s about what extent of the day is it or otherwise.
 That’s how our bodies sense the time and allot it for a certain activity.

 If you’re used to eating at 2 ‘O’clock then you’ll feel hungry when it’s around the same time of the day.
 The same is the case with sleep.
 If it’s dark enough as it always is when you sleep, then your body expects you to sleep.
-We have sensors that sense the light, its intensity to take such decisions by releasing relevant hormones.
+We have sensors that sense the light, and its intensity to take such decisions by releasing relevant hormones.

 Melatonin is the hormone that’s responsible for making you feel the need to sleep.
-Darkness triggers it, in a layman’s language.
+Darkness triggers it, in layman’s language.
 It actually is responsible for the regulation of our sleep cycle.
 You may also be prescribed Melatonin deal with sleeplessness but that doesn’t answer how to cure insomnia naturally, does it?